psin007/AnalogUsingCanvas/README.md

 # AnalogUsingCanvas
-Implemented Analog Clock using HTML Canvas and also used Google fonts
+Implemented running of Analog Clock using
+# HTML Canvas and also used Google fonts

 ![Screenshot](analogclock.JPG)